Adam Schiff ex-staffer tests positive for coronavirus

 Mr. Schiff had already suspended public events in his district this coming week-long recess and ordered his staff to work from home before they found out about the sick staffer.

-Several outlets are reporting that the staffer is Daniel Goldman, who helped Mr. Schiff throughout the impeachment investigation as his top legal aide.
+The staffer appears to be Daniel Goldman, who helped Mr. Schiff throughout the impeachment investigation as his top legal aide.
+His last day as a member of Mr. Schiff’s staff was March 6.

+He confirmed on Twitter that he had tested positive for coronavirus on Sunday.

 Mr. Goldman spent the last week detailing on Twitter the difficultly he had trying to get a test for the coronavirus.